 Solar power is becoming popular within the RV community.
 It’s clean, portable, and doesn’t come with fuel costs.
 For those that want to take advantage of this technology, but can’t afford the high cost of installing an internal system, battery-powered generators are an affordable solution.
-We’ll show you the 5 best portable solar generators for camping and RVing on the market.
+We’ll show you the 5 best portable solar generators for RV life and camping on the market.
 They are:

 You’ll discover how solar power works as well as how the benefits of adding a solar generator to your camping experience.
 We’ll help you determine what size will best fit your camping lifestyle and show you some of the front runners in the market.

-5 Best Solar Generators For Camping and RVing
+5 Best Solar Generators For RV Life and Camping

 One of the most popular brands of solar generators is from Jackery.
 Jackery has been a trusted name in the solar generator industry ever since it launched its first model in 2015.
 Their latest edition is the Explorer 1000.